Coffee vs Latte

 Espresso coffee undergoes the most complex coffee-brewing method and originates in Italy.

-During the brewing process, scalding water is pressurized through finely ground and compacted coffee.
+During the brewing process, you pressurize scalding water through finely ground and compacted coffee.

 It creates a bold, concentrated version of coffee for a caffeine kick.